pedroluis73/absurdities/_posts/2020-02-07-confuseddigits.md

 SIGFPE mistake was in A[i] % ((A[i] / 10)*10) it shoud be (A[i] > 9) ?
 A[i] % ((A[i] / 10)*10) : A[i];

 The first one leads to zero values in A[i]/10 if A[i] < 10

+Need to check why the huge number digits is not failing!